ThomasBockhorn/JasmineTest2.1.2/README.md

 19. Implement error handling for undefined variables and out-of-bound array access.
 20. When complete - all of your tests should pass.
 21. Write a README file detailing all steps required to successfully run the application.
 If you have added additional tests (for Udacious Test Coverage),  provide documentation for what these future features are and what the tests are checking for.

+# The Test Details

+## Test 1

+In the first test, I did a simple for loop to look at each feed url to see if they were defined and weren't empty

+## Test 2

+In the second test, I did a simple for loop (just like the first) at each of the feed's name to see if they were defined and weren't empty

+## Test 3

+The third test looked at whether the default class for body was `menu-hidden`.
+If it was, then we know that (based on the css) the menu would be not be seen.
+I used `hasClass()` to see if `menu-hidden` was present.

+## Test 4

+Test four looked at if the toggle functionality worked.
+I used `trigger()` to simulated the trigger so the test can check.

+## Test 5

+The fifth test looked at if the first entry existed.
+Because `loadFeed()` was asynchronous,I had to use `beforeEach()` to have the `loadFeed()` run first so the test can be performed.
+I created a global variable `firstEntry` to hold the value after `loadFeed()` ran.
+Then I checked if `firstEntry` was defined.

+# Test 6

+The final test looked to see if `loadFeed()` did not repeat entries.
+So I created two variables: `firstEntry` and `secondEntry` to hold the values.
+Then after the function loaded, I tested to see if they were not equal.